FAQ

 We require first and last months rent deposit which we are permitted to request under the Residential Tenancies Act.

-It is Miramar Property Management company policy that we do not give reasons why we accept or decline applications.
+It is Miramar Property Management company policy that we do not provide reason for the acceptance or rejection of applications.

 What fees can a landlord charge before moving in?

 A landlord cannot charge any fees except a first and last month deposit.
-They can charge a deposit for parking garage and door fob or speciality cut key which is fully refunded as you move out.
+They can charge a deposit for parking garage and door fob, or speciality cut key which is fully refunded when you move out.

 What are my rights as a tenant?

 Tenant rights vary by location, but generally, tenants have the right to quiet enjoyment without interference by the landlord, agents, or other tenants from there habitable living space, privacy, timely repairs.
-It is understood that if your having a conflict with another tenant you must report to your superintendent or property manager preferrably in writing.
-Please do not confront the other tenant as it can be deemed as harrassment towards that tenant for interfering with the reasonable quiet enjoyment.
-If this is to be a urgent matter you can contact your superintendent or property manager immediately.
+It is understood that if you're having a conflict with another tenant you must report it to your superintendent or property manager in writing.
+Please do not confront the other tenant as it can be deemed as harassment towards that tenant by interfering with their reasonable quiet enjoyment.
+If this is an urgent matter you can contact your superintendent or property manager immediately.

 How should I report maintenance issues to the landlord or property management company?

 Tenants should report maintenance issues promptly to their site superintendent or property manager.
-It's best to do this in writing (email or work order form provided) to create a record of the request.
+It's best to do this in writing (email or the provided work order form) to create a record of the request.
 In emergencies, such as a burst pipe, contact the superintendent or property manager immediately.

 Can a landlord enter my rental unit without permission?